Use cases

 The Sense logs are always available on the Sense servers, the problem is that they are hard to reach there - at least in real time.

-Retrospective analysis is also cumbersome, you basically have to manually dig up the specific log files of interest and then search them for the information of interest.
+Retrospective analysis is also cumbersome, you basically have to manually dig up the specific log files of interest and then search them for the needed information.

 Butler SOS simplifies this greatly by having select log events (warnings, errors and fatals by default) sent from the Sense servers to Butler SOS.